1921 Alberta general election

 The 1921 Alberta general election was held on July 18, 1921, to elect members to the 5th Alberta Legislative Assembly.
+The Liberal government is replaced by the United Farmers of Alberta.
 It was one of only five times that Alberta has changed governments.

 The Liberal Party, which had governed the province since its creation in 1905, led by Charles Stewart at the time of the election, was defeated by a very-new United Farmers of Alberta political party.
-The UFA was an agricultural lobby organization that was contesting its first general election.
+The UFA, an agricultural lobby organization formed in 1909, was contesting its first general election.
 It had previously elected one MLA in a by-election.

-Under the Block Voting system, each voter in Edmonton and Calgary could vote for up to five candidates, while Medicine Hat voters could vote for up to two candidates.
-All other districts remained one voter – one vote.
+Under the Block Voting system used in Edmonton and Calgary, each city voter could vote for up to five candidates.
+Medicine Hat also used block voting.
+Voters there could vote for up to two candidates.
+All other districts remained one voter – one vote, with the winner decided by first-past-the-post voting.

 No party ran a full slate of candidates province-wide.
 The UFA ran candidates in most of the rural constituencies, and one in Edmonton.
 The Liberal Party ran candidates in almost all the constituencies.
 The Conservatives ran a bare dozen candidates, mostly in the cities.
 Labour mostly avoided running against UFA candidates, by running candidates in the cities and in Rocky Mountain, where it counted on coal miners' votes.

 The United Farmers took most of the rural seats, doing particularly well in the heavily Protestant south of the province.
 A majority of the votes in the constituencies where the UFA ran candidates went to the UFA.

-Labour took five seats, two in Calgary.
-One Labour MLA was named to the UFA government cabinet, in a sort of coalition government.
+Labour took four seats, two in Calgary.
+Alex Ross, Labour MLA, was named to the UFA government cabinet, in a sort of coalition government.

 The Liberals took all the seats in Edmonton, due to the block-voting system in use.
 This multiple-vote system also skewed the vote count.

 The campaign

-Liberals
+Liberals and the AGT scandal

 The Liberal Party, which had governed the province since 1905, were led into the election by its third Premier and leader, Charles Stewart.

-AGT scandal

 The Alberta Government Telephones scandal broke before the election.
-It was learned that the Liberals spent AGT money to have telephone poles crated and shipped in big stacks to remote communities in which they had no intention of installing phone lines in an effort to garner support and votes.
+Albertans learned that the Liberals had tried to garner support and votes by directing the government-owned Alberta Government Telephones company to buy telephone poles and have them crated and shipped in big stacks to remote communities.
+This was intended to give the impression that if the Liberal government was re-elected, AGT would install phone lines there, when the government had no such plan.